pacstall/pacstall-programs/make-a-pacscript.md

 `removescript` is a variable that is used when you want to signify that something should be done after a package is uninstalled.
 It should be `yes` or not in the script at all

 `optdepends` is where you put optional dependencies.
 Pacstall will ask the user if they want to install them after the package finishes installing.

+`maintainer` is where you put yourself in the format shown above: `name <email.email.com>`.
+This makes it easy for people to contact maintainers about issues

 The `prepare` function is what you run to prepare a package.
 You don’t need to cd into the package source directory because pacstall will do that already.